 The Company expenses sales commissions when incurred as the amortization period would have been one year or less.
-These costs are recorded within sales and marketing expenses in the audited Consolidated Statement of Income.
+These costs are recorded within "Selling and marketing costs" in the audited Consolidated Statement of Income.

 The Company does not disclose the value of unsatisfied performance obligations for contracts with an original expected length of one year or less.